backup1/CP_Book/README.md

 # CP_Book
 A competitive programming book written for beginners.
+All the source code of the different approaches for every single problem are available here.